maer89/teamclicker/README.md

 			  $database = "my database";
 		  ?>
 		```
-		After that you can run the DB_install.php script.
+		After that you can run the DB_install.php script to create the required tables.

 	- For the play-version:
 		You also have to edit the database informations into the application.conf file: